 Painting miniatures is anything you want it to be, but it is never an exercise of apathy.

 I’m pretty sure I missed a few reasons for why people hate painting miniatures.
-Do you have any other ideas for why people hate painting miniatures?

 Thanks for reading!